nakkiy/rhask/README.md

 # Rhask – Rhai-based Task Runner

-Rhask is a lightweight task runner that lets you describe tasks in [Rhai](https://rhai.rs/) and execute them from a Rust CLI.
-Tasks and groups can be nested freely, and every entry can be invoked by its fully qualified name such as `group.task`.
-When a leaf name is unique, you can also call it without the prefix.
+Rhask is a lightweight task runner written in Rust.
+Tasks and groups are authored in [Rhai](https://rhai.rs/), can be nested arbitrarily, and are invoked through fully qualified names such as `group.task` (or by short names when they are unique).

 ![demo](./demo.png)